Skip to content

 Then there is the platform owner saying the quiet part out loud.
 On the 20VC podcast in April 2024, Sam Altman told founders that companies built as a thin layer over GPT-4 risk being steamrolled by the next model, "not because we don't like you, but because we have a mission."
 When OpenAI does what he called its fundamental job, making "the model and its tooling better with every crank," some founders get what he named "the OpenAI killed my startup meme."
 He framed it as a bet each builder is implicitly making: either you are wagering the model stays roughly where it is and you fill the gaps, or you are building something a stronger model makes better rather than redundant.

 The common thread is not bad luck: each of these had a genuine product and genuine revenue, and none of them had an exclusion sharp enough to survive a platform update.
-They were differentiated by a capability, and a capability is exactly the thing a frontier model release can hand to everyone at once.
+They were differentiated by a capability, and a capability is exactly the thing a frontier lab can hand to everyone at once with a single model release.

-The other half of the rule: exclusion is what survives
+The other half of the rule: the survivors chose what to refuse

 Our essay's claim is that real strategy is deliberate exclusion, that a strategy which precludes nothing is just a wish.
 The casualties show what happens without that exclusion, and the survivors show it paying off.

-Jasper appears twice in this story on purpose, because the same company that took the platform shock also lived through it, and it did so by cutting, not adding.
+Jasper appears twice in this story because the same company that took the platform shock also lived through it, and it did so by cutting, not adding.
 Instead of chasing the consumer market it was losing to a free chatbot, it walked away from that segment and bet the company on a single buyer, the enterprise marketing team.
-It brought in a new chief executive from Dropbox, and it acquired Stability AI's Clipdrop, closed in February 2024, to deepen that one bet rather than widen its surface.
+It brought in a new chief executive from Dropbox, and it acquired Stability AI's Clipdrop, closed in February 2024, to deepen that one bet rather than broaden its product.
 By late 2024 it reported more than 850 enterprise customers with enterprise revenue roughly doubling year over year, and it later reported enterprise ARR tripling in the year ending February 2025.
-The recovery came not from a clever feature but from refusing a market.
+Jasper recovered not through a clever feature but by refusing a market.

 Document versus disciplineTwo panels.
 On the left, a single static page icon labeled annual strategy document with a one-way arrow to execute, a snapshot.
 On the right, a continuous loop of five steps, diagnose, exclude, ship, watch, adjust, drawn with a gap so it never closes.
 Caption: a document is a snapshot, a discipline is a loop you never stop running.DOCUMENTannual strategydocumentEXECUTEthen waitDISCIPLINENEVER CLOSESdiagnoseexcludeshipwatchadjustEVERYWEEKA document is a snapshot.
 A discipline is a loop you never stop running.

-Cursor, the AI code editor from Anysphere, makes the same point from the growth side.
-In the same churn that erased the wrappers, it became the fastest software product to reach 100 million dollars in annual recurring revenue, in roughly a year, and it did it by refusing to be a general assistant.
-It went deep on one job, reasoning across a whole repository and making agentic multi-file edits inside the editor, the kind of thing a horizontal model update does not casually reproduce because it depends on a product surface, not just a capability.
-In both cases, focus is the moat itself rather than the consolation prize you accept after the big idea fails, because what you refuse to build is the part a platform update cannot copy from you.
+Cursor, the AI code editor from Anysphere, shows the same thing from the growth side.
+While the wrappers were disappearing, it became the fastest software product to reach 100 million dollars in annual recurring revenue, in roughly a year, and it did it by refusing to be a general assistant.
+It went deep on one job, reasoning across a whole repository and making agentic multi-file edits inside the editor, the kind of thing a frontier lab cannot casually reproduce with a horizontal model update, because it lives in the product itself, not just in a capability.
+In both cases, focus is the moat itself rather than the consolation prize you accept after the big idea fails, because what you refuse to build is the part a platform owner cannot copy from you with an update.

 Strategy is a control loop, not a saved file

-Here is the reframe the whole note turns on.
 A document is a snapshot, true at the moment you saved it and decaying from there.
 A discipline is a control loop, something that runs continuously and corrects itself against the world.
-That move, from snapshot to control loop, is the entire change this note is about.
+The whole change we are asking you to make is to move from the first to the second.

-The way we hold it: keep a small set of load-bearing assumptions written down, the few beliefs your strategy actually rests on.
-For each one, name the leading indicator that would tell you it just broke, the early signal rather than the lagging revenue number that arrives a quarter too late.
+This is how we practice it: keep a small set of load-bearing assumptions written down, the few beliefs your strategy actually rests on.
+For each one, name the leading indicator that would tell you it just broke, the early signal rather than the lagging revenue figure you only get a quarter too late.
 Set a refresh cadence measured in weeks, not an annual offsite.
-The job is not to write the three-year plan and execute against it with discipline, but to build the muscle to re-choose quickly when the ground moves, which it now does on the platform's schedule, not yours.
+The job is not to write the three-year plan and execute against it with discipline, but to build the muscle to re-choose quickly when the market shifts under you, which it now does on the platform's schedule, not yours.
 Strategy used to be about choosing where to compete and then defending that position for years.
 Now it is about choosing where to compete and building the muscle to re-choose, fast, the moment an assumption you wrote down stops being true.

 Putting this into practice

-The discipline becomes concrete in a few habits.
+Day to day, the discipline comes down to a few habits.
 Keep your strategy on a single page, structured around the five questions in The Discipline, and treat the last one as the real test: what does this strategy preclude us from doing?
 If the answer is "nothing," you have written a wish, not a strategy.
 Underneath each answer, list the assumptions it rests on, and beside each assumption, the leading indicator that would tell you it broke.

-Then run every roadmap item through one gate before it earns a place on the page.
+Then run every roadmap item through one gate before you give it a place on the page.

 The exclusion test: moat or exposureOne box, a thing we could build, flows down into a single question: does this strengthen something only we can build?
 A yes branches left to a moat node, build.
 A no branches right to an exposure node, cut.
 Caption: what a frontier model can reproduce in a quarter is not strategy, it is exposure.ROADMAP ITEMa thing we could buildTHE QUESTIONDoes this strengthen somethingonly we can build?YESNOMOATbuild ita platform update cannot copy thisEXPOSUREcut ita frontier model reproduces itWhat a frontier model can reproduce in a quarter is not strategy.
 It is exposure.

 The question is the moat question from the essay, asked of one feature at a time: does this strengthen something only we can build, our proprietary data, our distribution, our taste, our speed of iteration, our ecosystem position?
 If it does, it is strategy, and it belongs on the page.
-If instead it is a capability a frontier model could reproduce within a quarter, it is not strategy but exposure, and the casualties above are what exposure looks like when the next model ships.
+If instead it is a capability a frontier model could reproduce within a quarter, it is not strategy but exposure, and the casualties above are what exposure looks like when a lab ships the next model.

 Where this goes next

 This note is the field evidence for one stretch of our essay The Discipline, the parts on product strategy and product-market fit, where the five-question template and the full moat list live, and where we make the case that PMF is a state you can lose rather than a milestone you cross.
-Read this as the proof that the principle is already operating, with names and dates attached.
+Read this as proof, with names and dates attached, that the claim has already come true.

 Sources